IE 11 is not supported. For an optimal experience visit our site on another browser.

 Kara Birnbaum / TODAY

-As the cold winter weather continues in many parts of the country and wreaks havoc on our skin, we find ourselves continuously reaching for our most hydrating skin care products to help beat the dryness — and that includes lip balm.
+Although winter might be dwindling, we still find ourselves continuously reaching for our most hydrating skin care products to help beat the dryness that comes with the colder months — and that includes lip balm.

 But, if you've recently found yourself needing more and more balm to help soothe your chapped lips, we have some news for you: The one that you're using might actually be doing more harm than good.

-So we consulted two experts, Dr. Mona Gohara, an associate clinical professor of dermatology at the Yale School of Medicine, and Dr. Brendan Camp, a dermatologist at MDCS Dermatology in New York, to find out why certain lip balms dry out your lips and which ones you should be reaching for instead.
+To gain more insight, we consulted two experts, Dr. Mona Gohara, an associate clinical professor of dermatology at the Yale School of Medicine, and Dr. Brendan Camp, a dermatologist at MDCS Dermatology in New York, to find out why certain lip balms dry out your lips and which ones you should be reaching for instead.
+Keep reading to have all your lip balm questions answered and shop expert and editor approved picks.

 What causes chapped lips?

-There are a number of reasons why your lips might be feeling dry and irritated, especially at this time of the year.
+There are several reasons why your lips might be feeling dry and irritated, especially at this time of the year.
 As you may already know, the cold weather can have an effect on your pout, as your lips are very thin-skinned, so they're much more likely to dry out, Gohara says.

 Everyday factors like the enzymes in saliva, yeast or bacteria or certain ingredients in skin care products or food, can also cause irritation, Camp explained.